BlenderCN-Org/bricker/developer-notes.md

     * Add more brick types
     * Improve brick topology for 3D printing
     * Use shader-based bevel as opposed to geometry-based bevel
-    * improve intelligence of 'getFirstImgTexNodes' function
+    * improve intelligence of `getFirstImgTexNodes` function
         * choose prominent textures
         * ignore normal/bump textures
+    * improve speed of `getFirstNode` function
+        * store first nodes of materials so it doesn't have to recalculate every time
     * Custom UV unwrapper designed specifically for LEGO bricks
     * (EASY) add 'show bevel in viewport' toggle
     * (EASY) New animation types (loop, boomerang, etc)
         * this would be implemented in the `handle_animation` function
 * Fixes
     * when brickified model's parent is rotated, bricks drawn by customizing model are often not rotated correctly